PriyankaSharma4/marqueta_gem/README.md

 Add this line to your application's Gemfile:

 gem 'marqueta'

 And then execute:

-$ bundle
-Or install it yourself as:
+$ bundle  or install it yourself as:

 $ gem install marqueta